-Financial year General Services Charge (range) (weekly) Overall % change from previous year Maintenance Reserve Fund contribution (range) (weekly) Overall % change from previous year (+ or -) 2022/23 \$101.61 to \$120.41 0% \$15.61 to \$35.30 0% 2021/22 \$101.61 to \$120.41 1.17% \$15.61 to \$35.30 7.85%
+Financial year General Services Charge (range) (weekly) Overall % change from previous year Maintenance Reserve Fund contribution (range) (weekly) Overall % change from previous year (+ or -) 2023/2024 \$106.69 to \$122.61 1.83% to 5% \$15.61 to \$36.30 0% 2022/23 \$101.61 to \$120.41 0% \$15.61 to \$35.30 0% 2021/22 \$101.61 to \$120.41 1.17% \$15.61 to \$35.30 7.85%

-2020/21 \$96.05 to \$ 119.02 1.81% to - 11.11% \$14.47 to \$32.73 23.99% to 37.41% Last three years of General Services Charge and Maintenance Reserve Fund contribution (Serviced Apartments) und contribution Note from th available for Note from the scheme operator: This information is not provided here as serviced units are not available for new residents.
+Last three years of General Services Charge and Maintenance Reserve Fund contribution (Serviced Apartments)

+Note from the scheme operator: This information is not provided here as serviced units are not available for new residents.
 It is intended that once serviced units are vacant, the land on which they are located will form part of the progressive development of the village.

-10.2 What costs relating to the units are not covered by the General Services Charge? (residents will need to pay these costs separately) Contents insurance Home insurance (freehold units only) Electricity Gas □ Water ⊠ Telephone ⊠ Internet ⊠ Pay TV □ Other Note from the scheme operator: Telephone (excluding mobile phones), internet and home entertainment services (such as Foxtel) may only be available at the village through selected retail service providers.
-If you have any queries regarding available retail service providers, please contact the village manager.
-10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for and pay for while residing in the unit?
+10.2 What costs relating to the units are not covered by the General Services Charge? (residents will need to pay these costs separately) Contents insurance Home insurance (freehold units only) Electricity Gas □ Water ⊠ Telephone ⊠ Internet ⊠ Pay TV □ Other . , tainment services (such as Foxtel) may ough selected retail service providers. available retail service providers, 10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for and pay for while residing in the unit?
 Unit fixtures Unit fittings Unit appliances None Additional information: Residents are responsible for maintenance and repairs.
 The scheme operator is responsible for replacements.
-10.4 Does the offer a main service or he residents ar repairs and maintenance unit?
-If yes: provid including any for this service tenance elp range e for their e details, c charges ☑ Yes □ No Full time onsite maintenance person available.
+10.4 Does the operator offer a maintenance service or help residents arrange repairs and maintenance for their unit?
+If yes: provide details, including any charges for this service. ☑ Yes □ NoFull time onsite maintenance person available.
 Details available from village manager.
 Part 11 - Exit fees- when you leave the village A resident may have to pay an exit fee to the operator when they leave their unit or when the right to reside in their unit is sold.
-This is also referred to as a 'deferred management fee' (DMF). an exit fee when they permanently leave m their unit? ⊠ Yes may Yes - all residents pay an exit fee calculated using the same formula Yes - all new residents pay an exit fee but the way this is worked out may vary depending on each resident's residence contract No exit fee
+This is also referred to as a 'deferred management fee' (DMF).
+11.1 Do residents pay an exit fee when they permanently leave their unit?
+Yes - all residents pay an exit fee calculated using the same formula Yes - all new residents pay an exit fee but the way this is worked out may vary depending on each resident's residence contract No exit fee Other